thinks/poisson-disk-sampling/README.md

 git clone --recursive https://github.com/thinks/poisson-disk-sampling.git
 ```

+Note that the submodules are only used for building tests and examples.

 ## Usage

 Poisson disk sampling aims to generate a set of samples within a bounded region such that no two samples are closer than some user-specified radius.
 Let us first show a simple example.